TRANSIT ASSET MANAGEMENT (TAM)

 With the TAM Tool, agencies can set up their vehicle fleet and equipment into asset classes and types to setup and manage customized Useful Life Benchmarks (ULB's) that are tailored for how they use and maintain their equipment.
-The tool also allows the asset from purchase through disposition at the end of life and manages replacement cost and planning for each of the assets.
+The tool also follows the asset from purchase through disposition at the end of life and manages replacement cost and planning for each of the assets.

 Facility Management is setup within the TAM tool in accordance with the FTA guidance segregating facilities into Maintenance, Administrative and Passenger Facility asset classes.

 The TAM Tool provides the ability to assess the condition of the major facility components such as site, substructure, shell, conveyances, electrical systems, HVAC, fire protection, etc.

 The tool also provides the ability to identify capital projects for each facility to maintain them within the State of Good Repair.